ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/infrastructure.md

 #***********************END KPI SECTION*****************************

 #***********************HIGHLIGHTS SECTION - INCLUDES NEWS AND EVENTS*****************************
-tag: "acquisitions" #news tag to pull in relevant news articles.
+tag: "infrastructure" #news tag to pull in relevant news articles.
 This tag needs to be included in the "post" front matter
 CAP-event-title:
 CAP-event-date:
 CAP-event-text: